-The legal representative, Mr./Ms. of the minor, Mr./Ms anativeofresidingat City Province with an age of and holder of National Identity Document number; a minor, and the undersigned, has been INFORMED IN DETAIL ABOUT The prescribed medication/intervention or test to which he/she is going to be subject and which, in summary, consists of He/she has been informed about the risks and side effects inherent in the aforementioned and explained medication/intervention or test, which are the following: The patient has likewise been informed of the probable risks, which are the following: All of the aforementioned in accordance with Law 41/2002 in force, on Patient Autonomy, wherefore the patient understands and accepts the aforementioned points and signs this INFORMED CONSENT BY REPRESENTATION.
+The legal representative, Mr./Ms.

+of the minor, Mr./Ms

+anativeofresiding at J.

+City Province

+with an age of and holder of National Identity Document number; a ί

+minor, and the undersigned, has been INFORMED IN DETAIL ABOUT

+The prescribed medication/intervention or test to which he/she is going to be subject

+P ^t [®] CitC®

+He/she has been informed about the risks and side effects inherent in the aforementioned and l

+explained medication/intervention or test, which are the following:

+of Hills

+The patient has likewise been informed of the probable risks, which are the following:

+- Oly

+1/1/0)

+All of the aforementioned in accordance with Law 41/2002 in force, on Patient Autonomy, where-

+fore the patient understands and accepts the aforementioned points and signs this INFORMED)

+CONSENT BY REPRESENTATION.

+5

+in the year 20

+Attending physician Legal representative